ECTS credits

 - To enable students to assimilate the fundamental postulates of quantum physics and to understand, in particular, microscopic physics in probabilistic terms.

-- To master the notions of statistical physics and the foundations of classical and quantum statistical distributions, thermodynamic and chemical potentials.
+- To master the notions of statistical physics and the foundations of classical statistical distributions, thermodynamic and chemical potentials.

 - To understand the evolution of scientific thought from a history of ideas approach, halfway between empiricism and speculation.